 - Allowing the use of vacation or short-term disability days while they are recovering.

-Canadian Organizations Benefit from Implementing Comprehensive Policies That Address Addiction and Substance Abuse Disorders
+Canadian Organizations Benefit from Implementing Comprehensive Policies That Address Addiction and Substance Use Disorders

-Canadian organizations that effectively implement comprehensive addiction and substance abuse (ASAD) policies experience a range positive outcomes, most of which directly increase employee productivity or reduce the organization’s costs:
+Canadian organizations that effectively implement comprehensive addiction and substance use disorder (ASUD) policies experience a range positive outcomes, most of which directly increase employee productivity or reduce the organization’s costs in the following ways:

-- Improved employee physical health, mental health, and morale.
+- Improving employee physical health, mental health, and morale.

-How to Develop and Implement a Comprehensive Policy to Address Addiction and Substance Abuse Disorders
+How to Develop and Implement a Comprehensive Policy to Address Addiction and Substance Use Disorders

-Before starting, do research to ensure that you understand how addiction and substance abuse disorders (ASADs) affect your organization and its employees, and also to ensure that you understand all related employee needs and organizational needs.
+Before starting, do research to ensure that you understand how addiction and substance use disorders (ASUDs) affect your organization and its employees, and also to ensure that you understand all related employee needs and organizational needs.
 Familiarize yourself with relevant Canadian labour and human rights laws, and the laws of provinces relevant to your organization.

-A comprehensive ASAD policy contains the following eight components.
+A comprehensive addiction and substance use disorder (ASUD) policy contains the following eight components.